 While this title is sold out, PhotoIreland can provide copies exclusively to libraries and collection, and for educational purposes only.
 Get in touch: info@thelibraryproject.ie.Swimmers come to the sea for many...

-The decade 1982-92 was a difficult time for Irish women.
-The 8th amendment to the constitution passed in 1983 made it not just illegal to obtain an abortion in...
+TEMPORARILY OUT OF STOCK The decade 1982-92 was a difficult time for Irish women.
+The 8th amendment to the constitution passed in 1983 made it not just illegal to obtain...

-This body of work was made over a short period of time spent in rural Wexford, Ireland, “in a place so overwhelmingly familiar to me, it was as though I...
+TEMPORARILY OUT OF STOCK This body of work was made over a short period of time spent in rural Wexford, Ireland, “in a place so overwhelmingly familiar to me, it...

-Accidentally touch someone else’s fingers while going for the hand rail on the bus.
-Awkwardly side step to the same direction and do it a second time.
-Press the cross...
+TEMPORARILY OUT OF STOCK Accidentally touch someone else’s fingers while going for the hand rail on the bus.
+Awkwardly side step to the same direction and do it a second...

 The latest body of work by Dublin-based photographer Dragana Jurišić, an on-going series comprising five fascinating chapters due to culminate into a fictionalised biography.
 Combining text and photography, appropriated imagery intermingles...